 Exercise Science Degree

 Exercise Science is a continually evolving field of study.
 Professionals in this health discipline are committed to researching the acute and chronic adaptations the human body experiences from participating in exercise, physical activity, and sports.
-NWCCD’s Associate of Science in Exercise Science degree program provides a solid foundation for any student interested in pursuing a career in physical therapy, occupational therapy, strength and conditioning, fitness, sports nutrition, exercise and sport psychology, exercise physiology, and biomechanics.
+Northern Wyoming Community College District’s (NWCCD) Associate of Science in Exercise Science degree program provides a solid foundation for any student interested in pursuing a career in physical therapy, occupational therapy, physical education teaching, strength and conditioning, fitness, sports nutrition, exercise and sport psychology, exercise physiology, and biomechanics.

 Our Exercise Science degree at NWCCD blends theory and hands-on learning.
 You will learn from passionate and dedicated faculty who have a level of enthusiasm about their field that is unmatched.